bhazzard/bhazzard.github.com/_posts/2013-03-12-its-a-piece-of-cake-to-make-a-diaper-cake.md

 ------
 <img src="/assets/images/diaper_cake_progress.jpg" alt="In progress!" style="width:575px;" />

-Shove 30 diapers into the bottom layer and then spread them until there is a hole approximately in the center, and the edges look about the way you want.
+Shove 30 diapers into the large pan and then spread them until there is a hole approximately in the center, and the edges look about the way you want.
 The diapers should be approximately 1/2 an inch apart.